 Overall

-The Categorization of a system of AtoN is independent of the rating of the individual aids within the system.
+The categorisation of a system of AtoN is independent of the rating of the individual aids within the system.
 Such a system can be composed of various Categories of AtoN.

 For example, a system rated as Category 2 could include individual AtoN that are rated Category 1, 2 or 3.
 A buoyed channel rated Category 2 may have an entrance/fairway buoy rated Category 1.